Skip to content

 9. Scarab (The Beetle) – Symbol of Transformation

 The ancient Egyptians put too much thought into life, death, and resurrection.
 They also looked for signs around them to confirm their beliefs, and the dung beetle was the star of their resurrection theory.
-This beetle was one of the ancient Egyptian symbols that represented transformation, given its rolling process through which it lays its eggs.
+This beetle was one of the ancient Egyptian symbols representing transformation, given its rolling process through which it lays its eggs.

 10. Tiet/Tyet (the Knot of Isis) – Symbol of Feminism

-Tiet or Tyet is one of the most significant ancient Egyptian symbols that represented one of the prominent Goddesses in ancient Egypt, Isis, and it was also commonly known as the Knot of Isis or the Blood of Isis.
+Tiet or Tyet is one of the most significant ancient Egyptian symbols.
+It represented one of the prominent Goddesses in ancient Egypt, Isis, and it was also commonly known as the Knot of Isis or the Blood of Isis.
 It represented the power of feminism and its significance to the continuation of life.
-The term’ Blood of Isis” emerged to mirror the menstrual cycle and the fertility process of females.
+The term”Blood of Isis” emerged to mirror the menstrual cycle and the fertility process of females.
 Although the symbol is remarkably similar to the Ankh symbol in depiction, they represent utterly different concepts.

 11. Ouroboros – Symbol of the Cycle of Life and Rebirth

-Ouroboros is another ancient Egyptian symbol depicting a serpent swallowing its own tail, forming a circle representing that cycle of life and rebirth.
-The ancient Egyptians were firm believers of rebirth and new beginnings, which explains their all-time fascinating mummification process that kept their bodies intact for the next life.
+Ouroboros is another ancient Egyptian symbol depicting a serpent swallowing its tail, forming a circle representing that cycle of life and rebirth.
+The ancient Egyptians were firm believers in rebirth and new beginnings, which explains their fascinating mummification process that kept their bodies intact for the next life.
 The Ouroboros symbol was then adopted by other cultures, like the Phoenicians and the Greeks, and they were the ones to give that ancient Egyptian symbol its name, the Ouroboros.

 12. Seba – Symbol of Star-Gods